dasaptaerwin/Social-media-the-more-we-share-the-more-we-learn/untitled.md

-## Social media is like a magnet that can draw attention to our research.
+## Social media is like a magnet that can draw attention to our research

 One day I received an email from a researcher who is living in Japan.
 He said there's something wrong with my supplementary data set which was published in a paper in 2014.
 Apparently there was a miss-location in the coordinates.
 Another day, I received email from a fellow researcher from UK asking for my availability to be the co-PI of a proposal.
 Both researchers said they know me and my work from social media. **I even got invited for a coffee science-talk from a "mention" on Twitter**.

-## Social media makes what once a closed-loop to be more open.
+## Social media opens what once a closed-loop

 Although Indonesia is the 4<sup>th</sup> most populated country in the world, doesn't make our research have more impact, mostly due to language barrier and limited network. **For years we tend to do research only as personal or organizational event, no more and no less**.
 Nevertheless out of that manner, we demand acknowledgment, citations, and better yet we use that citation counts to judge who are more prominent than others.
 Research had been placed as a closed-loop activity, with no attention from others except the team member itself.
 More and more research will ended up as closed report and then locked up in somebody's drawers or some dusty shelves in a locked library.
 Social media could be the answer we've been looking for.
 And we are sure it is the answer we've been looking for.

-## Social media opens more doors of opportunity
+## Social media creates and opens more doors of opportunity

 Before we know and use social media, as academics living in a developing country, we suffered from brain drain, lack of ideas, lack of facilities, and closed network.
 Today, we can harvest ideas in a snap, add some thoughts, and having more ideas in return.
 Not only from our same side of the world, but the other side too.
 We read more science than ever before and learn from it and disseminate it even more.
 Borrowing [@Thesiswhisperer](www.twitter.com/thesiswhisperer) 's words **"When I read the tweets of others I consume their thoughts and ideas"**.
 We believe people now capture ideas more quickly from social media feeds.
 Instead of have a direct chat, most of us are now skillful in fast reading and typing to explain something in less that 160 characters.